Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 $$ c_1(x)=1, c_2(x)=3\quad\Rightarrow\quad c(x)=c_1(x)+c_2(x)=4 $$ $$ c_1(y)=2, c_2(y)=1\quad\Rightarrow\quad c(y)=c_1(y)+c_2(y)=3 $$

-Intuitively, I feel it can be understood as follows.
-The Borda Count violates independence because it is based on ranking scores, and part of these ranking scores actually measure the preference scores of x and y relative to z.
+Intuitively, I feel this can be understood as: Borda count violates independence because it’s based on ranking scores; part of this ranking score actually measures x and y’s preference scores relative to z.

 Arrow’s Impossibility Theorem